 10 tips for finding buyers on the European outsourcing market

-This document gives you information about how and where you can find European buyers for your IT or IT enabled outsourcing services.
+This document gives you information about how and where you can find European buyers for your IT or Business Process Outsourcing (ITO/ BPO) services.
 Important elements are knowing what you can offer, who you should offer it to, a good online presence and personal contact.
-Combined with the competitiveness of your service and the number of suppliers that are already on the market, this will influence your chance of success.
-Not to forget the existing and expected economic situation and your answer to that, as became very clear during the COVID-19 pandemic.
+All of this combined with the competitiveness of your service and the number of suppliers that are already on the market, will influence your chance of success.

 Even though all tips are complied with utmost care, they are tips and we cannot guarantee you will find buyers.